 When windows are manufactured away from the building site, it is common to question how long it will take to manufacture and get the windows on site.
-An though our shipping takes a little longer than more local means, our production is quick so the entire process takes on average less than 6 weeks.
+Our typical delivery of items is within 8 weeks of order, but please check with us to get any updated information.
+Covid-19 may affect these times.

 Throughout the entire process, ThermaScreen will keep you up to date with production and delivery milestones.
 We even typically provide you with a link to track the ship’s GPS while on the seas.